 The RMBF operates a defined contribution plan for all eligible employees who do not opt out of the pension scheme.
-Contributions are made by both employer (at 15% of pensionable salary) and employees at variable levels.
+During the year contributions were made by both employer (at 15% of pensionable salary) and employees at variable levels.
 Once the contributions have been paid the RMBF has no further payment obligations.